DATA PROTECTION PRIVACY STATEMENT

 e.
 Argyll Backpackers will not permit conduct or activities which could cause an offence on racial, political, sectarian or religious grounds, or which could constitute a threat to public order.
 Similarly, Argyll Backpackers will not accept bookings for events which may bring them into disrepute.

 f.
 Non Resident Guests:

-I) The hostel is operated on a ‘residents only’ basis for the security/comfort of our resident guests and for Fire Register Requirements
+i) The hostel is operated on a ‘residents only’ basis for the security/comfort of our resident guests and for Fire Register and Insurance Company Requirements.

 ii) Residents are discouraged from inviting any non-residents into the Hostel, but may only do so with the permission of the Manager/Duty Warden, and the non-resident(s) is/are restricted to the ‘Common-room’ area only, and not under any circumstance, any of the bedrooms, even if you booked a 'private room'.

 iii) Non-resident guests must not enter before 18:30hrs and must leave the building by 21:30hrs.
 (NB: unless by prior agreement with Manager/Duty Warden).

 g.
 Minimum period for exclusive use at Christmas Festive Season is 3 nights.

 h.
 The cancellation policy for 'Private Unit' / 'Sole Use' bookings is:-

 i) 1 calendar month or more prior to date of arrival, 50% of total monies paid will be refunded